irvinren/shared_atomic/readme.rst

 this package provided a second way to access those primitive ctypes with atomic operations. can be used in python version above 3.0 till the latest 3.11

+- Requirement,

+ - LINUX/MacOSX

+    - the package requires libatomic installed on Linux platform

+    - cffi >=1.0 to compile through on Linux/MacOSX platform

+    - gcc >= 4.8 to include the atomic APIs.

+ - Windows

+    -

 - Installation

  - To install shared_atomic, use pip:

     pip install shared_atomic

 - Usage